-The District's governing board administers the Postemployment Benefits Plan (Plan) is a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) for eligible retirees and their spouses.
+The District's governing board administers the Postemployment Benefits Plan (Plan).
+The Plan is a single-employer defined benefit plan that is used to provide postemployment benefits other than pensions (OPEB) for eligible retirees and their spouses.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.